stefanKuijers/angular-advanced-seed-yo/README.md

   - $ npm install grunt-notify --save-dev
 6. [ ] Switched from jasmine to Mocha/Sinon
 7. [ ] Write some meaningfull tests

+# Future
+1. research or templates could be concatenated as well as now each template is an http request